DrFair/steamworks4j/FAIRS BUILD GUIDE.md

 Remember you have to do the above steps on all the platforms before going to the below steps.

 __Windows:__
 1. Visual Studio 2022 command line environment is required.
 If you do not have Visual Studio 2022 installed, do so now.
+I selected just Desktop environment tools module.
 2. Download premake5.exe and place it inside the build-natives folder.
    This can be downloaded from https://premake.github.io/download/
 3. Launch the Visual Studio 2022 command line environment: